Signs and symptoms

 - Lotions and creams may be prescribed for the rash

-- Antiviral medications such as acyclovir may be prescribed.
+- Antiviral medications such as aciclovir may be prescribed.
 These do not destroy the virus but can help to reduce the duration of the symptoms

-- Steroids may be prescribed if the rash and pain is severe
+- Steroids may be prescribed if the rash and pain are severe

 - Antibiotics may be required if the skin rash becomes infected